KshitizPandya/Natural-Language-Processing-with-Machine-Learning/README.md

 This repository covers the basic understanding of what is **Natural Language Processing (NLP)** and how we can achieve it using **Natural Language Tool Kit (NLTK**).

-We have used dataset given named as `SMSSpamCollection.tsv` which is a tab-seperated-values file.
+I have used dataset given named as `SMSSpamCollection.tsv` which is a tab-seperated-values file.
 Our dataset is a semistructured text data of various SMSs which are marked as ham or spam.

 Note - While reading this documentation, you can directly click on the topic hyperlinked to